 Intended Outcomes for the course

-- Examine maps as communication tools, cultural artifacts, and models of the Earth.
+- Interpret maps as tools for communication, cultural artifacts, and models of the Earth.

-- Apply underlying map concepts to geographic information systems (GIS) and other geospatial technologies.
+- Apply underlying map concepts to Geographic Information Systems (GIS) and other geospatial technologies to communicate geospatial information.

-- Read and interpret a wide range of maps.
+- Analyze and interpret a wide range of maps.

 Course Activities and Design

-The material in this course will be presented in a computer lab setting through classroom lecture, discussion, software demonstration, dissection of academic and popular articles, multimedia, and computer-based & hands-on labs.
+The material in this course will be presented in a computer lab setting with classroom lecture, discussion, software demos, academic and popular article review, multimedia, and computer-based projects.
 Other methods may be implemented such as research, reflection papers and small group work.

 Outcome Assessment Strategies

 Students will be expected to demonstrate mastery of themes, concepts, issues, competencies and skills by any combination of the following: